Holography of information in de Sitter space: Introduction

 Previously we showed \cite{dsfirst2023} that, in the nongravitational limit, the space of solutions to the WDW equation reduces to the space of dS invariant states defined by Higuchi using group averaging \cite{Higuchi:1991tk,Higuchi:1991tm,Marolf:2008it,Marolf:2008hg}.
 Higuchi defined a norm on this space by dividing the QFT norm of the states by the volume of the dS isometry group, resulting in a finite answer.
 Here, we show that the norm on the space of WDW solutions described above reduces to Higuchi's norm in the nongravitational limit.
 Our prescription also provides a systematic set of gravitational corrections to Higuchi's proposal.

 Using our formalism, we turn to a specific set of observables called ``cosmological correlators''.
 These observables are physically significant and have attracted significant attention in the literature \cite{Maldacena:2002vr,Weinberg:2005vy,Arkani-Hamed:2018kmz,Baumann:2022jpr}.
 They are usually expressed in terms of a product of local operators on the late-time slice of de Sitter space.
-While such a product is a well-defined observable in a quantum field theory, it does not commute with the gravitational constraints.
+Since the volume of the late-time slice is asymptotically large, these coordinates correspond to points that are separated infinitely in the physical spacetime and are global probes of the state.
+However, while such a product is a well-defined observable in a quantum field theory, it does not commute with the gravitational constraints.
 Hence, this description is not gauge invariant.

 We propose that cosmological correlators should be understood as {\em gauge-fixed} observables.
 We provide a prescription to compute the matrix elements of such observables between any two states of the theory.
 This set of matrix elements defines a gauge-invariant operator corresponding to every cosmological correlator.
+These operators are labelled by a set of coordinates on the late-time slice.

 We show that our gauge-fixed observables are invariant under translations and rotations, and have simple transformation properties under scaling.
 Crucially, this property holds in all states of the theory, and not just in the Euclidean vacuum.